horusgit-sh/FakeMap/README.md

 # FakeMap
-My own "copy" of the most popular cybersecurity tool Nmap
+My "copy" of the most popular cybersecurity tool Nmap